mktcode/boty-mc-botface/README.md

 # Scenarios

-The bot has voted on a post.
+**The bot has voted on a post.
 There are now only 99 (while desired value X is 100) on the wait list.
-What if there's no new approved post for over 24h?
+So the bot will wait for another post to get approved.
+What if there's no new approved post for over 24h?**

-- the voting power triggers the max value maybe 15 times (without reaching 100 %!): forces 15 votes, 85 posts left.
+- the voting power triggers the max value (let's say 99.9 %) maybe 15 times (without reaching 100 %!): forces 15 votes, 84 posts left.
-- 10 post reach the maximum date: forces 10 votes, 75 left "less competition"
+- 10 post reach the maximum date: forces 10 votes, 74 left "less competition"
-- the voting weights have automatically increased by 25 % by now...
+- the voting weights have automatically increased by 26 % by now...
 - slowing the bot down for to let the wait list fill up.
-- 25 % heigher votes = 25 % more often the minimum VP is reached
+- 26 % heigher votes = 26 % more often the minimum VP is reached
-- and votes take 25 % longer to recover in general
+- and votes take 26 % longer to recover in general

+**The bot is voting as expected because there are constantly over 100 posts in the wait list.
+What if posts get more and more, pile up to 200 in wait line and the bot can't keep up.**

+- 101/100 posts already means the next upvote will be decreased by 1%, recovery of VP will be 1% faster, next post can be upvoted 1% earlier.
+- 120/100: next vote -20 %, etc...
+- 200/100 means 100% more posts than desired, vote weight will be reduced by 100% (global min weight of 1% will be used, category based limits could also be used or new ones added for that scenario).
+- To reach 200/100 a dramatic sudden increase would be necessary, so that the gradual decrease of voting weights (from 100% all the way down to 0%) is not fast enough.
+Hopefully quite unlikely, the larger we set the desired wait list (maybe 500) the more unlikely.
+- There's also an amplifier mechanic to speed up or slow down the adjustment if necessary.

 # Adjusting / Fine-Tuning